SoCalledChristian/socalledchristian.github.io/cheat-sheets/two-pauls.md

 Who's your favorite apostle?
 Most people would say it's Paul.
 If that's your answer, then *which* Paul is your favorite?
 The one in Acts, or the one who wrote the letters?
 If that follow-up question doesn't make sense, then consider these others:

-- Is Acts just a rehash of Paul's letters?
+- Isn't Acts basically a rehash of Paul's letters?
-- What was the real relationship between Paul and Peter?
+- What kind of friendship did Paul and Peter have?
 - Did the other apostles look to Paul as their new leader?

 The answers in this [PDF](/assets/pdfs/two-pauls.pdf) will probably surprise you.